ElixirTradingTools/trade_indicators/README.md

 Unit tests are passing.
 Please refer to the tests to see how these are used.

 Each indicator is a state machine.
 Use the respective module struct for initial state.
-OHLC chart data is a list and each new bar is appended before passing it into the indicator `step/2` function.
-The indicator must be run once each time a new bar is appended.
+OHLCV chart data is a list and each new bar is prepended before passing it into the indicator `step/2` function.
+The indicator must be run once each time a new bar is prepended or updated.
 In the tests, you can see how to use `Enum.reduce/3` to run the indicator on your chart data.

 ## Installation